hakankoklu/50booksAyear/2020/midnight_pera_palace.md

 ### The Post-War World Was Jazzing

-* "The man who raises a thirst somewhere east of Suez is going to be unable to slake it in Constantinople once Kemal enters the city," Hemingway predicted.
+* "The man who raises a thirst somewhere east of Suez is going to be unable to shake it in Constantinople once Kemal enters the city," Hemingway predicted.
 * With the elimination of the sultanate in 1922, Yildiz palace complex was repurposed into a casino.
 * In 1926, municipal authorities issued orders banning the Charleston - not because it offended Muslim sensibilities but because record numbers of people were being admitted to the hospital for sprains and bruises.
 * Until well into the twentieth century, a home-cooked meal was a rarity.
 This mode of dining was almost exclusively the purview of the wealthy, who could afford a permanent kitchen in their villa or mansion.